keneeme/keneeme/README.md

 - 👋 Hi, I’m @keneeme
-- 👀 I’m interested in Mobile Apps.
+- 👀 I’m interested in Mobile Apps and Web Development.
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift and Frontend Web Development
 - 💞️ I’m looking to collaborate on future projects and open source.
 - 📫 How to reach me keneeme@gmail.com